esr360/One-Nexus/README.md

 #### Example Using Default Values

 It is typical to wrap your website's content in a main **container** or wrapper class.
-The container class uses the width set by the **$main-width** variable.
+The container class uses the width set by the **$base-width** variable.

 ```html
 <div class="container">